cedar-policy/cedar-docs/docs/collections/_auth/integration-express.md

 ### Step 2: Generate Cedar schema from your APIs

-A Cedar schema defines the authorization model for an application, including the entity types in the application and the actions users are allowed to take.
+A Cedar [schema](../overview/terminology.html#term-schema) defines the authorization model for an application, including the entity types in the application and the actions users are allowed to take.
+We recommend defining a [namespace](../overview/terminology.html#term-namespaces) for your schema.
+In this example, we use YourNamespace.
 Your policies are validated against this schema when you run the application.

-The `authorization-for-expressjs` package can analyze the OpenAPI specification of your application and generate a Cedar schema.
+The `authorization-for-expressjs` package can analyze the [OpenAPI specification](https://swagger.io/specification/) of your application and generate a Cedar schema.
 Specifically, the paths object is required in your specification.

-If you don't have an OpenAPI spec, you can generate one using the tool of your choice.
-There are a number of open source libraries to do this for Express; you may need to add some code to your application, generate the OpenAPI spec, and then remove the code.
-Alternatively, some generative AI-based tools such as the Amazon Q Developer CLI are effective at generating OpenAPI spec documents.
+If you don't have an OpenAPI specification,  you can follow the quick instructions of the [express-openapi-generator](https://github.com/nklisch/express-openapi-generator) package to generate an OpenAPI specification.

 You can generate a Cedar schema by running, replacing `openapi.json` with the file of your schema and `YourNamespace` with the namespace of our choice: